jawsmartin/jawsmartin.github.io/_posts/2014-12-01-your-inbox-just-got-dunked-on.md

 {% include image.html name="email-mock" caption="Looks great on your phone" %}

-Currently, we only show the most popular shots (views + likes) from either Animated or nonanimated shots, but hope to allow even more filtration, such as location and by tag, but are currently limited by Dribbble's API.
+Currently, we only show the most popular shots (views + likes) from either Animated or nonanimated shots, but hope to allow even more filtration, such as location and by tag.
+We are currently wrestling with Dribbble's API.

 I think the newsletter can be quite handy for not only Beckman, but other people too good or too busy (or too smart) to visit Dribbble regularly.